Cinnamon Milk Strain: Genetics, Potency, Aroma & More

 With balanced hybrid genetics and a creamy, nostalgic flavor profile, this strain delivers a smooth experience that’s both mentally uplifting and physically relaxing.
 It's easy to see why it remains one of the most talked-about drops in the Cookies family.
 In this review, we’ll cover it all, from its exceptional lineage to the overall strain experience, and everything in between.

-Cereal Milk is a balanced hybrid cannabis strain known for its sweet, creamy flavor and smooth, even-keeled effects.
+Cereal Milk Strain at a Glance: Cereal Milk is a balanced hybrid cannabis strain known for its sweet, creamy flavor and smooth, even-keeled effects.
 Bred by Powerzzzup and made famous by its Cookies lineage, this strain combines the best of both indica and sativa traits.
 With mid to moderate THC levels, it’s a versatile choice for daytime creativity or evening calm.

 Where Does Cereal Milk Come From?
 A Look at Its Cookies Roots